ziggekatten/m68k/README.md

 # m68k
 A over ambitious project to build a usable computer from scratch.
 Based on bits and pieces from the interwebb, but with my own twists and turns.
 Some decisions made from my part:

 - Assembler is fun in small doses, so my plan is to NOT write firmware in assembler, but instead go down the C route and messing with sections and linkerscripts.
-Reason beeing that this will make me learn not only the ELF format, but also how an toolchain works in more details.
+Reason beeing that this will make me learn not only the various segments and the ELF format, but also how an toolchain works in more details.
-- Build C-stdlib baesd on newlib (https://sourceware.org/newlib/)
+- Build C-stdlib based on newlib (https://sourceware.org/newlib/)
-- Serial interface and an HW-moitor as initial I/=
+- Serial interface and an HW-moitor as initial I/0 path to the SBC
--

 Initial hardware:
 - CPU: MC68010@12MHz